f0rg-02/automaed_ssh_keys/README.md

 # automaed_ssh_keys
 Automate the creation of SSH keys and transfer them to the servers all from the client computer.
+Please report any issues or problems you find in my golang code.
+I am not the best programmer.

 Don't think I do anything good enough for donations, but if you would like to support me and my future work I do have a buymeacofee: